 Farny State Park

-With almost 5,000 acres of land, a visit to Farny State Park is a beautiful way for families to take in the outdoors and spend the day together.
+With almost 5,000 acres of land, visiting Farny State Park is a beautiful way for families to revel in the outdoors and spend the day together.
 Hiking, birdwatching, fishing, and hunting can all be found at the park.

 1304 Sloatsburg Road, Ringwood, NJ 07456